My Calling- To Grok

 You can see the TMP36 at the bottom of the pic, snuggled next to 0.1uF capacitor as the spec sheet requests.
 I tried this without the capacitor and tended to get strange readings quickly (within a few minutes).
 With the capacitor, they tend to be less frequent (that said, no matter how bad the insulation in my house, it was not 4F last night.
 I refuse to believe).
 I started taking a median of several readings in order to solve the issue of strange outliers, and it appears to have worked.
 No ghosts causing 4F readings yet.

 One other quick comment though: The TMP36 outputs 10mv/C roughly.
 Due to the fact that the Arduino is using a 10bit ADC converter over a 5V range, it effectively reads in 5mv increments.
-Therefore, we can only read the temperature to an accuracy of about 1 degree F. Which is a bit sad, as it makes those last decimals of accuracy kind of meaningless.
-But alas.
+Therefore, we can only read the temperature to an accuracy of about 1 degree F. Which is a bit sad, as it makes those last decimals of accuracy meaningless.
+Alas.

 Conclusion